uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 User Permission
 ---------------
+`Back To Top`_

-User Permission sets the permission of a user handled by an administrator. (`Back To Top`_)
+User Permission sets the permission of a user handled by an administrator.

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/system_reference.html#